tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/workshop-overview.md

 One of these extension points is the powerful **operator pattern**, which lets you **extend the cluster's behavior** without modifying the code of Kubernetes itself.

-In a nutshell, operators are **clients of the Kubernetes API that act as controllers for a Custom Resource.** We're going to see what that means, and what implementing such an operator entails.
+In a nutshell, operators are **clients of the Kubernetes API that act as controllers for a Custom Resource.** We're going to see what that means and what implementing such an operator entails.

-**In this interactive workshop, we will learn how to build extensions for Kubernetes with operators, using our beloved application framework Spring Boot.**
+**In this interactive workshop, we will learn how to build extensions for Kubernetes with operators using our beloved application framework Spring Boot.**